-Talented social media naturals are still rare.
+Talented social media naturals are rare to find.

 This article will explain the concept of social media naturals and why they could be an asset to your business.